SamJoan/droopescan/README.md

 large number of requests will be made with four threads; change these settings by using the `--number` and `--threads` arguments respectively.

-This tool is able to perform four kinds of tests:
+This tool is able to perform four kinds of tests.
+By default all tests are ran, but you can specify one of the following with the `-e` or `--enumerate` flag:

-* *Plugin checks*: Performs several thousand HTTP requests and returns a listing of all plugins found to be installed in the target host.
+* p -- *Plugin checks*: Performs several thousand HTTP requests and returns a listing of all plugins found to be installed in the target host.
-* *Theme checks*: As above, but for themes.
+* t -- *Theme checks*: As above, but for themes.
-* *Version checks*: Downloads several files and, based on the checksums of these files, returns a list of all possible versions.
+* v -- *Version checks*: Downloads several files and, based on the checksums of these files, returns a list of all possible versions.
-* *Interesting url checks*: Checks for interesting urls (admin panels, readme files, etc.)
+* i -- *Interesting url checks*: Checks for interesting urls (admin panels, readme files, etc.)

 More notes regarding scanning can be [found here](https://droope.github.i/droopescan-docs/_build/html/intro.html).